tconfrey/BrainTool/index.md

 <tr id='2'>
 <td style="border:none; padding-left:0px;"><img src="/site/AppStoreCollatoral/Autocomplete.png" alt="Autocomplete tags" style="border:solid; border-width:thin;"></td>
 <td style="border:none;">
-To tag and save a page just takes three or four keystrokes with built-in auto-complete.
-Click the BrainTool icon, or use Option-b, and just start typing.
+To save a page just takes three or four keystrokes with built-in auto-complete.
+Click the BrainTool icon, or use Alt/Option-b, and just start typing.
 </td>
 </tr>
 <tr>
 <td style="border:none; padding-left:0px;">
-Optionally add short or detailed notes to give context, aid recall or capture why the page is of interest; or just hit Enter to tear off the tab and save it with its tag-mates.
+Optionally add short or detailed notes to give context, aid recall or capture why the page is of interest; or just hit Enter to tear off the tab and save it with its topic-mates.
-<br/><br/>Pop (pull torn-off tab and its tag window to the top), Hide (don't pop) and Close, support different organizational workflows.
+<br/><br/>Group (align with other tabs for the topic), Stick (don't group) and Close, support different organizational workflows.
 </td>
 <td style="border:none;"><img src="/site/AppStoreCollatoral/Notes Entry.png" alt="Notes Entry" style="border:solid; border-width:thin;"></td>
 </tr>
 </table>

-Open, Close and Control all pages by tag with a single click in the side panel.
+Open, Close and Control all pages by tag with a keystroke or single click in the side panel.
 Great for switching between tasks and projects and keeping your work-space clean!
 <br/><br/>
-Drag and drop to reorder the hierarchy at will.
+use key commands or Drag and drop to reorder the hierarchy at will.
 Mark pages as TODO/DONE, ToRead or create your own tags and process.
 <br/>

 <img src="/site/AppStoreCollatoral/EditButtons.png" alt="edit buttons" style="border:solid; border-width:thin; width:75%;">

 <hr/>
-All your data is stored on your Google Drive in a plain text file that can be separately edited, backed-up or shared.
+All your data is stored in a plain text file that can be separately edited, backed-up or shared and optionally (and ideally) continuously synced to your Google Drive.
 Everything is kept securely within your Google ecosystem and nowhere else.
 Your BrainTool file is structured as an [org-mode](http://orgmode.org) file.
-If you are an orgmode user, or just a plain text note taker, the file is fully editable and can be synced with the extension.
+If you are an org-mode user, or just a plain text note taker, the file is fully editable and can be synced with the extension.
 The BrainTool panel in Chrome uses the org-mode tree structure but concentrates on the links within your notes thus unifying two primary ways to capture information.

 <br/>
 <img src="/site/AppStoreCollatoral/Emacs.png" alt="emacs org-mode" style="border:solid; border-width:thin;">